Back-Country-Buddy/backcountry-buddy-UI/README.md

 ### Future Features
 Now that we have the basic functionality down, there is so much more we can build!
 Here are our top priorities moving forward:
-- Expand the "Add Friends" functionality so that they can see and edit tours they've been included on.
-Add the ability to remove someone from a tour, too.
 - Bring in a weather API so a user can see the forecast for their tour location right in the app.
 - Add a field for users to share a link to their GPX track(s) for a given tour.
 - Allow users to upload photos from a given tour.
 - Expand search/filter functionality for Past Tours.
 - Bring in notifications if a user went on a tour but has not yet completed the Debrief.
 (Maybe even game-ify it with tour stats to add incentive to complete all the checklist steps.)
-- Find a workaround to the CORS proxy.
 - Make fully functional offline (it's already halfway there).

 More improvements are documented in issues in our [Project Board](https://github.com/orgs/Back-Country-Buddy/projects/1)